Wadisuchus: History and naming

 The fossil material of Wadisuchus includes four specimens, two nearly complete skulls and two partial lower jaws, all of which were found by the team of Mansoura University during fieldwork in Egypt's Western Desert from 2008 onward.
 The material comes from two geographically separate localities of the El Hindaw Member of the middle Campanian Quseir Formation.
-One of the lower jaws was first described by Sara Saber and colleagues in 2025 as the oldest known dyrosaurid remains before a subsequent study lead by Saber that same year described the remaining material, recognizing it to represent a distinct form the team named Wadisuchus.
+One of the lower jaws was first described by Sara Saber and colleagues in 2025 as the oldest known dyrosaurid remains before a subsequent study led by Saber that same year described the remaining material, recognizing it to represent a distinct form the team named Wadisuchus.
 Among this material the best preserved skull, specimen MUVP 180, was chosen as the holotype.

 Wadisuchus is named for the New Valley Governorate in Egypt, combining the Arabic word "Wadi" meaning valley and the suffix -suchus, the latinized Greek name of the crocodile-headed god Sobek.
 The species name meanwhile honors Professor Ahmed Salem Kassab of Assiut University, who was chosen for his contributions to Egyptian paleontology and stratigraphy.